ParthBibekar/Welearn-bot/README.md

 The `[files]` section lets you specify settings about the organization of your files.
 All files with extensions listed in the `ignore` option will be not be downloaded.
 This is useful for ignoring typically large files such as video files.
-This setting is overridden by the `--ignoretypes` flag, which in turn is overridden by the `--forcedownload` flag
+This setting is overridden by the `--ignoretypes` command line option, which in turn is overridden by the `--forcedownload` flag

 The `pathprefix` is used to specify a common path for storing all your WeLearn course directories, which in turn store your resources and assignment files.
+This is overriden by the `--pathprefix` command line option.

 ## Usage
 Run `./welearn_bot.py -h` to get the following help message.